What’s Left When Summer Ends

 The tiger’s presence also heightens the boy’s awareness of the natural world, reminding us how nature can comfort and nurture our internal dialogue.
 On the final night of the camping trip, as the boy watches the embers of the fire, he speaks aloud a wish “to go in the canoe, in the dark, and look up at the stars.”
 No one seems to hear but the tiger.
 “I’ll take you,” he says.

 The pages that follow show a different side of our boy.
 He runs, he roars, he charges.
 He steers the canoe himself.
 It’s quite possibly the most glorious final romp of summer you could ever imagine.
 Still, at the same time that our hearts are soaring alongside the boy’s, we anticipate the coming sadness.

 The tiger, we understand even before the boy does, cannot stay.
 The same way that summer cannot stay.
 We wake up and vacation is over; it’s time to pack up and return.
 We must live with this sorrow.
 We must step boldly into fall, turn our sweet summer memories into the fire to propel us into a new year.
 Summer waits for us, always around the corner, ready to leave us touched again in startlingly mysterious and beautiful ways.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Review copy by Penguin.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!